 - For policies and fees for co-sponsored or non-Goucher-sponsored events, refer to the Facilities Reservation Policy form, located in Microsoft Outlook in Public Folders (Forms, Public Events Forms).

-Contact Events, Conferences, and Summer Programs (5054) to discuss set-up needs for your event.
+Contact Events, Scheduling, and Facilities Rentals (5054) to discuss set-up needs for your event.
 Things to consider:

 - A/V equipment